 While The IQ's wide spout makes for speedy pouring, it also makes a slow, even pour much more challenging to achieve.
 Further exacerbating this issue is the unit's relatively large dimensions and capacity.
 So, it's not the best for pour over coffee.
 This model is also quite expensive, which makes its array of features a little less impressive.
 Despite these shortcomings, the Breville remains a reliable device for those who want high capacity and multifunctionality in a kettle.

 Read review: Breville the IQ Kettle

-The Cuisinart PerfecTemp is 1.7L pitcher-style kettle with preset temperature controls, temperature holding and a super fast boiling time.
+The Cuisinart PerfecTemp is a 1.7L pitcher-style kettle with preset temperature controls, temperature holding, and a super fast boiling time.
 This model also has conveniently placed controls on the top of the handle that can be toggled with the thumb.
-Like the Hamilton Beach, these features are great for households with multiple uses in mind.
+These features are great for households with multiple uses in mind.

 Conversely, this model shares all the shortcomings of the other large capacity pitcher-style kettles.
 Specifically, it is poorly weighted and heavy which makes it a bit clumsy when attempting a controlled pour.
 While these deficiencies may be overlooked depending on the intended use of the product, the hefty price tag may be another story.

 For those tea drinkers that want to upgrade their old stovetop teapot but don't want to lose the classic look, this is the kettle for you.
 The KitchenAid is a no-frills, single setting machine that has everything your old teapot has except a steam whistle.
 Replacing the whistle is an automatic shutoff that resets the on switch with an audible click.